Inklingo

 quizá

-This is a variant of 'quizás', used interchangeably to express possibility.
-It's slightly more common in written Spanish but perfectly fine in speech.
+This is simply a variant spelling of 'quizás', used identically to express possibility.

 An illustration showing a single umbrella hovering between clear sunshine and an impending rain cloud, symbolizing possibility and uncertainty.